 Most people who are addicted to drugs or alcohol have a feeling of emptiness.
 In an attempt to fill that void, they turn to alcohol or drugs.
 Yoga teaches you to detach from your senses, draw your awareness away from external stimuli, such as substance abuse, and focus your attention inward.

 You’re thus able to have a connection with your inner and higher self.
 Over time, the practice teaches you to rely more on the peace within rather than the stuff outside.
 That is, your longing for the external pleasures fade and you become more inclined to go after the internal pleasures.

 4. Eliminates Reactiveness

 While going through recovery, some people have constant mood swings, and easily get angry.
 They don’t have control over their reactiveness.
 Steadily practicing yoga changes all that.
-It gives you space between your thoughts, an awareness of other people’s positions and the centeredness in your response.
+It gives you space between your thoughts, and awareness of other people’s positions, and the centeredness in your response.
 It also teaches you that your power lies in your ability to control your reaction and not in the power of defense or words.

 5. Provides Community